Domaine Alain Voge - Saint-Péray Terres Boisées 2014

 Robert Parker

-"A classic Marsanne with rich aromas and flavors of sautéed apples and brioche, the Saint Péray Terres Boisées 2014 is medium-bodied, round and nicely textured on the palate, with lovely freshness and purity as well as plenty of richness."
+"A classic Marsanne with rich aromas and flavors of sautéed apples and brioche, the 2014 Saint Péray Terres Boisées is medium-bodied, round, and beautifully textured on the palate, with lovely freshness and purity as well as great richness."
 (Wine Advocate 2016 - Robert Parker)

 Nose